 Any type of error can be represented as a combiantion of these.

 They also distinguish between deterministic, probabilistic, and permanent errors, but the only reason why I mention all this is because different types of codes protect (i.e., detect or correct) against different types of errors, and as you can imagine there are tradeoffs to be made.
 Some codes are more efficient than others, spacewise or in terms of instructions overhead, the later is because operations over codewords might require additional computation.
-To show you a simple example, let’s consider multiplication over our previous code: E(a) * E(b) = N*a * N*b = N^2 * a * b != E(a * b).
+To show you a simple example, let’s consider multiplication over our previous code: E(a) * E(b) = N*a * N*b = N^2 * a * b != E(a * b)

-In order to solve this we can modify the operator * over codewords to further divide the result by N. This modified operators can be implemented in hardware or in software, the compiler can add any extra instructions.
+.
+This modified operators can be implemented in hardware or in software, the compiler can add any extra instructions.

 Even more interesting are the following definitions: